hmatuschek/kochmorse/README.md

 <img src="http://i60.tinypic.com/mlnhqc.png" alt="Koch Morse in action." align="middle"/>

+KochMorse runs under Linux, MacOS X and even under Windows.
+See the [Install](https://github.com/hmatuschek/kochmorse/wiki/Install) wiki page for deatils.

 ## Features
 Below, you will find a list of features of the current KochMorse release.
-The highlighted featrues are new features compared to the "old" python implementation
+The highlighted featrues are new features compared to the "old" python implementation.

  * *A simplified GUI* -- All settings are now accessable via the Preferences dialog.
  * A morse tutor using the Koch method (of cause).